Codebreaker42/mern-git-yt/README.md

 npm install
 ```
 ## 3.Environment Variables:
--Set up your environment variables for OAuth and other configurations in a .env file in the backend directory.
+Set up your environment variables for OAuth and other configurations in a .env file in the backend directory.

 ## 4. Run the Application
 # Start the backend server